General Dentistry Frederick, MD

 Dental Cleanings

-Even when you brush and floss diligently at home, regular cleanings at the dentist office are important.
+Even when you brush and floss diligently at home, regular cleanings at the dentist’s office are important.
 There are certain places in your smile that your regular toothbrush and floss won’t reach.
-Our dental hygienists have specialized dental tools that are designed to get into the harder to reach areas of your smile.
+Our dental hygienists have specialized dental tools designed to reach the harder-to-reach areas of your smile.
 Without regular cleanings, plaque and tartar start to build up in these areas.
 You’re still at risk of gum disease and tooth decay there, because they aren’t getting cleaned when you’re brushing and flossing at home.

-There’s nothing that beats the clean feeling you have after getting a cleaning at the dentist office.
+There’s nothing that beats the clean feeling you have after getting a professional cleaning.
 You feel healthier and happier, and ready to show off your smile.
-We want to ensure that we’re taking every measure possible so that your smile stays healthy.
-Cleaning every nook and cranny in your smile is part of this.
+We want to ensure we’re taking every possible measure to keep your smile healthy.

 Dental Exams

 Cleanings aren’t the only reason to come into the office regularly.
 We also do a full oral health examination every time you’re in our office.
-There are various dental problems that can be hard to detect in their early stages.
-For instance, early symptoms of gum disease aren’t painless, so many more adults have gum disease than you may think.
-We’re trained in what to look for when it comes to things like gum disease, oral cancer, and more.
+Various dental problems can be hard to detect in their early stages.
+For instance, early symptoms of gum disease aren’t painless, so more adults have gum disease than you may think.
+We look for conditions such as gum disease, oral cancer, and more.

 We also monitor the changes in your mouth every time you come into the office.
 Particularly in younger patients, the mouth is always growing and changing.
-We may notice that orthodontic work may be beneficial, or you may need oral surgery.
+We may find that orthodontic work is beneficial, or you may need oral surgery.
 When we do exams, we’re trying to catch any conditions in their earliest stages.
-This allows us to come up with more conservative and less expensive treatment methods.
+Early care allows us to develop more conservative and less expensive treatment methods.

 We provide dental care for all ages at our office.
-And we recognize that different ages suffer from different dental care needs.
-Toddlers are more likely to have issues with tooth decay.
-They have diets high in sugar and aren’t as adept at brushing their teeth.
+And we recognize that different age groups have different dental care needs.
+Toddlers are more likely to develop tooth decay.
+They have high-sugar diets and aren’t as adept at brushing their teeth.
 Dental sealants are an extra precaution against harmful bacteria.
 We paint them onto the surfaces of the teeth that are most susceptible to decay.
-When they dry, they’re an extra layer between bacteria and the tooth enamel.
+When they dry, they act as an extra layer between bacteria and tooth enamel.

 Teens and Young Adults

 For teens and young adults, wisdom teeth come into play.
-Usually, our mouths aren’t equipped to handle another set of molars in the mouth.
+Usually, our mouths aren’t equipped to handle another set of molars.
 We usually recommend a wisdom tooth extraction.
-If the teeth erupt, they can cause your smile to become cramped and crooked.
+If the teeth erupt, they can make your smile look cramped and crooked.
 If left under the surface, they can cause pain and infection.
-Regular dental care appointments allow us to keep track of wisdom teeth and take care of them before they cause issues.
+Regular dental care appointments allow us to monitor wisdom teeth and address them before they cause issues.

 Seniors

 The years take their toll on our teeth, just like they do on the rest of our bodies.
 As we get older, the bright white enamel layer on the outside of the teeth wears away, exposing more of the off-white dentin layer underneath.
-Lifestyle habits cause staining too.
+Lifestyle habits cause staining, too.
 You’ll have more discolored teeth if you regularly smoke or drink coffee.
-Teeth whitening or porcelain veneers let you get a brighter smile, taking years off of your teeth.
+Teeth whitening or porcelain veneers can give you a brighter smile, taking years off your teeth.

 Schedule a Dental Exam Today